-To ensure your roofing company has the best chance of ranking on local results both on Maps and traditional organic, you must fully optimize your GMB listing.
+To ensure your roofing company has the best chance of ranking on local Maps and traditional organic results, you must fully optimize your GMB listing.
 That includes everything from NAP information, company photos, Google posts, and Q & A sections.
 A roofer’s own website used to be the main way users access business information.
 In 2022, it’s Google Business Profile.

 Claiming Your Google My Business Listing